dunglas/php-socialshare/README.md

 ## Cache

 SocialShare relies on the [Doctrine Cache](http://docs.doctrine-project.org/projects/doctrine-common/en/latest/reference/caching.html) component to store data retrieved from social networks.
-Doctrine Cache supports a lot of caching systems including but limited to file, Memcache, MongoDB and Redis.
+Doctrine Cache supports a lot of caching systems including but not limited to file, Memcache, MongoDB and Redis.
 Use the one that suit your needs.

 ## Other social networks